 As an interdisciplinary program, the Human Resources and Labour Relations program draws on a variety of professors and tutors from across the university.

 The core human resource and labour relations faculty are:

-Dr. Bob Barnetson is an associate professor of labour relations and also director of the Human Resources and Labour Relations program.
+Dr. Bob Barnetson is an professor of labour relations and also director of the Human Resources and Labour Relations program.
 He has taught for Athabasca University since 2004 and previously worked for a trade union, the Alberta Labour Relations Board and the Alberta Workers' Compensation Board.
 Bob's research interests include workplace injury and child labour.

-Dr. Bruce Spencer is a professor of labour relations.
+Dr. Bruce Spencer is a professor emeritus of labour relations.
 Bruce joined Athabasca University in 1990 after previously working at the University of Leeds and for the Workers' Educational Association in the United Kingdom.
 Bruce's research interests are in adult education, workers' education, labour unions, particularly workplace union organization, and workplace learning.

 The HRLR program draws heavily upon the teaching and professional experience of our teaching staff.
 Among the tutors and academic experts students typically encounter in courses related to their HRLR program are: